flojoy-ai/docs/docs/instruments-wiki/Power Supplies/Keysight-N5767A/Keysight-N5767A.md

 An instance of the `KeysightN5767A` class is created using the adapter, and the power supply is opened with `power_supply.open()`.

-The script demonstrates some example usage by printing the current range, voltage range, enabling and disabling the power supply, and checking if it is enabled.
+You can then use the properties and methods of the `KeysightN5767A` class to interact with the power supply.
+In the example usage section, it prints the current range, voltage range, enables and disables the power supply, and checks if it is enabled.

 Finally, the connection is closed with `power_supply.close()`.